hauran/coding-club/README.md

   y = x + 2
   ```

-  both x and y are variables.
+  Both x and y are variables.
    _what is the value of y?_
+  <br/><br/>

 - ## function
   A function is a set of organized, reusable code that is used to perform a single action.
 A function can accept parameters which are variables used in the function.
 A function can have no or as many parameters as needed.
+A function can return a value but does not have to.
   Example:
   ```javascript
   function addNumbers(number1, number2) {